While planning for your financial future, one important factor you should prepare for is financial emergencies.

 You can apply for a second job, look for a side gig, or make money out of your hobby.
 You can also sell any unwanted or high-value possession that you own to raise funds to tide you through this challenging financial situation.

-4. Borrow what you can pay
+4. Borrow only what you can pay

-Before you borrow any funds, you should ensure that you can afford your monthly dues first.
+Before you borrow any funds, you should ensure you can afford your monthly dues first.
 This way, you won’t disrupt your financial plan by borrowing too much.
 You should also never borrow money out of excitement or without planning early.

 In general, your total debt should not be more than 20% of your monthly income.